 Online security is more than just eliminating buffer overflows from software.
 One of our biggest security challenges is helping users make safe decisions while they surf the web.
 Here are some of the things we're doing to make security on the web easier for developers and end users.
+Some of these are discussed in more detail in this slide deck.

 Malicious or compromised websites try to attack visitors.
 To protect people from these threats, Chrome uses Safe Browsing to identify attack websites.
 If Safe Browsing tells Chrome that a website is malicious, Chrome shows a full-screen warning.
 Despite the fact that our warnings are rarely wrong, users ignore the warnings nearly a fifth of the time.
 We are actively running experiments with the goal of decreasing how many people ignore the warnings.